Arab Anti-Corruption Bodies Convene To Follow Implementing Treaties

 Bakhit referred to keenness of the Arab countries on fighting corruption through their available mechanisms.

-A delegation from Kuwait Anti-corruption Authority (Nazaha) led by its chief Nawaf Al-Mahamel took part in today's meeting. (end)
+A delegation from Kuwait Anti-corruption Authority (Nazaha) led by its Vice President Nawaf Al-Mahamel took part in today's meeting. (end) mm.hm

 Legal Disclaimer: